Hong Kong Sports Institute: Elite sports selection

+Other criticism

+In April 2024, the HKSI did not allow spectators to attend a qualifying competition for Hong Kong's Olympic swimming team, citing internal policy, despite having a swimming venue with the ability to host 1,500 spectators.

+In August 2024, concerns were raised that government subsidies for athletes through HKSI were too low, with one athlete saying the monthly stipend was like "pocket money."

 Transportation

 The institute is linked to Fo Tan station on the East Rail line via a footbridge spanning the Tai Po Road.
 It is also accessible via the extensive cycle track network serving Sha Tin.